microsoftgraph/msgraph-snippets-java/README.md

 ## Configuring the sample

-You can set these values directly in [oAuth.properties](src/SdkSnippets/appsettings.json).
+You can set these values directly in [oAuth.properties](app/src/main/resources/snippets/oAuth.properties), or you can create a copy of **oAuth.properties** named **oAuth.dev.properties** and set the values there.

 1. Set `app.clientId` to the **Application (client) ID** from your app registration.
 1. If you chose **Accounts in this organizational directory only** for **Supported account types**, set `app.tenantId` to your **Directory (tenant) ID**.